Financial-Times/origami-website/_tutorials/bower-to-npm.md

 This is due to the version of the package not being on npm, you will need to upgrade to the latest version of the package in order to use it via npm.

 ### Sass cannot build
-In order for Sass to find the mixins etc for Origami, you will need to add 'node_modules/@financial-times' to the Sass 'includePaths'.
+In order for Sass to find the mixins etc for Origami, you will need to add `node_modules` and `node_modules/@financial-times` to the Sass 'includePaths'.